datahub-project/datahub/docs/cli.md

 ```

 #### put platform
+**🤝 Version Compatibility:** `acryl-datahub>0.8.44.4`

-The **put platform** command (available in version>0.8.44.4) instructs `datahub` to create or update metadata about a data platform.
+The **put platform** command instructs `datahub` to create or update metadata about a data platform.
 This is very useful if you are using a custom data platform, to set up its logo and display name for a native UI experience.

 ```shell
 datahub put platform --name longtail_schemas --display_name "Long Tail Schemas" --logo "https://flink.apache.org/img/logo/png/50/color_50.png"